jc782/jc782.github.io/_posts/2021-06-19-Budget-vacuum-bag.markdown

 published: true
 ---

 I'm working toward a new project which involves some composite layup.
-Previous projects I've done have suffered for a lack of a decent vacuum bagging setup.
+Previous projects I've done have suffered from a lack of a decent vacuum bagging setup.
 I've come up with a fairly low-cost option which also doesn't need too much space.

 * Parts
 - 12V Vacuum Pump (you'll need something)